 Red meat is an excellent source of essential nutrients such as protein, iron, niacin, zinc and vitamin B12.
-However convincing evidence exists that red meat increases the risk of developing bowel cancer.
+However there is probable evidence that red meat increases the risk of developing bowel cancer.
 In particular, processed meat, such as ham, bacon, pastrami, salami, bratwursts and frankfurts seem to be of most concern, with convincing evidence linking processed meat to an increased risk of bowel cancer.

 We recommend eating only moderate amounts (less than 500g per week) of lean red meat with all the visible fat trimmed off.
 Lean red meat includes beef, lamb, veal, pork, kangaroo and many game meats.
 This is around 65g of cooked red meat (about the size of your palm), no more than 7 times a week.
 Most people eat bigger portions than this, so should eat it less often.
 Processed meat should be limited as much as possible.
 Alternatives to red meat should be eaten at other meals and on the other days of the week.
 These include poultry (such as chicken, turkey and duck with skin and visible fat removed), fish, eggs, legumes, nuts and seeds.

 A serve of lean red meat is:

 - 65g cooked meat

 - 2 small chops